MJKWoolnough/ics/README.md

 ```

 PropGeo specifies information related to the global position for the activity
-specified by a calendar component
+specified by a calendar component.

 #### type PropGeoLocation